Marquise Walker: College career

 Playing at Washington on September 8, 2001, Walker set the Michigan record for the most receptions in a game with 15, surpassing Tai Streets and Brad Myers.
 He tied his mark later in season against Ohio State.
 This record continued to stand through the 2009 NCAA Division I FBS football season.
 Both of Walker's 15-reception efforts came in losses.
 He first recorded 15 receptions against the Washington Huskies football team in a 23–18 loss where he accumulated 159 yards and two touchdowns from quarterback John Navarre.
 On that day he added a 13-yard run and a 15-yard punt return.
-Then on the November 24, 2001 day that he surpassed Carter as the career receptions leader, he totaled 15 receptions in a 26–20 loss to the Ohio State Buckeyes football team while accumulating 160 yards and two touchdowns.
+Then on November 24, 2001, he surpassed Carter as the career receptions leader, he totaled 15 receptions in a 26–20 loss to the Ohio State Buckeyes football team while accumulating 160 yards and two touchdowns.
 These two games with 160 and 159 yards receiving were Walker's career highs.
 His other 150 yard game came against the Michigan State football team during the same season on November 3, 2001, with nine receptions.
 Walker had two touchdowns in each of his three 150-yard reception games.

 Walker set several other records at Michigan that have been surpassed.
 His career reception total surpassed that of Anthony Carter as the most in school history.
 During his senior year in 2001, Walker set Michigan single-season records with 86 receptions and 1,143 receiving yards, surpassing Jack Clancy (who still holds the record for receptions for ten games) and David Terrell, respectively.
 Walker also broke Mercury Hayes' school record for most consecutive games with a reception (32 games).
 These marks were all surpassed by Braylon Edwards in 2004.
 He also set the single-season 100-yard games record with six.
 This mark has been surpassed by both Edwards and Mario Manningham.